 To figure out how often customers make purchases, you can count the total number of orders placed within a certain period.
 Then, divide that number by the total number of customers who bought during that same time.

 Purchase Frequency = # of unique customers/orders placed

 Average Order Value (AOV)

 The average order value (AOV) refers to how much a customer spends in your store per transaction.

-Just like the RCR and purchase frequency, remain with the same set period of time.
-Then you need to take your total revenue earned and divide it by the number of orders placed.
-The AOV is usually what merchants will try to focus on and improve, as it’s the more direct route to increasing revenue.
+To calculate AOV, divide your total revenue earned by the number of orders placed.
+The AOV is what merchants try to focus on and improve.
+This is because it’s the more direct route to increasing revenue.

 AOV = $ amount of revenue earned / # of orders